savonet/liquidshop/index.md

----
-title: Liquidshop – the Liquidsoap workshop 1.0
----

 The **liquidshop** is the first edition of a workshop about Liquidsoap and related technologies.
 It will be held fully online.
 Feel free to register in order to attend or propose a talk!